dimdenGD/ultimate-ws/README.md

 ### Stand-alone usage

-If you want to use Ultimate WS without any http server, you can do this:
+If you want to use Ultimate WS without any existing http server, you can do this:
 ```js
 const { WebSocketServer } = require("ultimate-ws");